eclipse-openj9/openj9/doc/compiler/control/CheckpointRestoreCoordination.md

-In steps 7 and 8, in addition to checking the Compilation Thread State, the Checkpointing Thread also checks if the checkpoint should be interrupted, and returns from `TR::CompilationInfo::suspendCompThreadsForCheckpoint` if so.
+In steps 7 and 8, in addition to checking the Compilation Thread State, the Checkpointing Thread also checks if the checkpoint should be interrupted, and returns from `TR::CRRuntime::suspendCompThreadsForCheckpoint` if so.
 This is because when the Checkpointing Thread releases the Comp Monitor to wait on the CR Monitor, the Shutdown Thread can acquire the Comp Monitor to begin the shutdown process.